AlmostMatt/UnityBaseCode/README.md

 * `actionMap.use(abilityNumber, target);`

 When an ability is used, if the owner GameObject has the StatusMap component and cast time has a non-zero value, the ANIMATION state will be added with a duration equal to the cast time.
+The ability's USE effect will happen after the animation time

 Some of the functionality is demonstrated in https://github.com/AlmostMatt/SteeringDemo